 When I was on active duty in the Marine Corps and deployed to the Med for 6 months, I had some downtime for reading.
-Back then one of the more popular book series to read amongst military guys was either Tom Clancy or Rogue Warrior.
+Back then, one of the more popular book series to read amongst military guys was either Tom Clancy’s or the Rogue Warrior series.

-What really intrigued me while reading these books, was the ability for the characters to immerse themselves into their environments, acquire the needed tools/weapons, accomplish the mission and then disappear.
+What really intrigued me while reading these books was the ability for the characters to immerse themselves in their environments, acquire the needed tools/weapons, accomplish the mission, and then disappear.

 The Origin of the Violent Nomad

-Fast forward several years and now we have the concept of the Violent Nomad.
+Fast-forward several years, and we now have the concept of the Violent Nomad.
 Clint Emerson (Author of 100 Deadly Skills) came up with this concept while still active with the SEAL Teams.
-On paper, Clint developed a list of skills every operator would need if they were to transition to the operative world.
-Once that list was completed and the sensitive skills were redacted, You had the beginnings of his first 100 Deadly SKills book.
+On paper, Clint developed a list of skills that every operator would need to transition to the operative world.
+Once that list was completed and the sensitive skills were redacted, you had the beginnings of his first 100 Deadly SKills book.

 In short, the concept or idea was to develop a government program that we could put guys through to make them literally 100% ‘naked warriors’.
-By that, I mean that they can be inserted into any environment without any weapons, a minimal loadout, and still be able to complete the mission by leveraging the environment around them.
-This would make for a very low investment with high-profit margins for striking high-value targets on behalf of the U.S. government.
-Plan, Execute and Vanish.
+By that, I mean they can be inserted into any environment with minimal weapons and a minimal loadout and still complete the mission by leveraging the environment around them.
+This would make for a very low-investment, high-profit-margin approach to striking high-value targets on behalf of the U.S. government.
+Plan, Execute, and Vanish.

 Pocket kit